Knight (DC Comics): Knight and Squire

-Writer Paul Cornell has written a six-issue Knight and Squire limited series with artist Jimmy Broxton and cover artist Yanick Paquette.
+Writer Paul Cornell wrote a six-issue Knight and Squire limited series with artist Jimmy Broxton and cover artist Yanick Paquette.
 The first issue was published in October 2010.

 As shown in the limited series, the Knight is still based in Sheldrake Castle, Great Worden, Wordenshire, which has been equipped in a similar manner to the Batcave.
 The Knight's current motorcycle is named Anastasia, after Dan Dare's spaceship, and has a stylized horse's head.
 Anastasia has a chemical tracking system built into her "nose".
 It is also of considerably tougher construction than a standard motorbike, surviving a head on jousting match with a Richard the Third clone suffering no significant damage.

-The Knight is portrayed as something of an elder statesman to other British superheroes, including Captain Cornwall (the heir to Merlin's power) and Rush Hour I to III (an Asian British family of speedsters).
+The Knight is portrayed as something of an elder statesman to other British superheroes, including Captain Cornwall (the heir to Merlin's power) and Rush Hour (an Asian British family of speedsters).
 He is also on good terms with some "villains" who duplicate the gimmickry of Batman villains without actually committing any crimes, such as Jarvis Poker, the British Joker.
 The Knight and Squire have a longstanding enmity with agents of an alternate universe in which Britain is a fascist state.

-In #4, shortly after his father's death, Cyril sank into a drunken state, before being rescued by Beryl.
-During this period he was briefly a villain, paying off gambling debts to a criminal named Mad Hat Harry.

-Issue #1

-Knight and Squire are enjoying a night in the pub, called "The Time in a Bottle", with various other superheroes and their villainous counterparts.
-Squire meets a handsome wannabe villain, Shrike, but the evening is interrupted when the binding spell protecting the pub's clientele from harming each other is undone.
-Violent chaos ensues as old scores are settled in the one neutral location in the land.
-Knight and Squire must find who counteracted the magic and end the mother of all meta pub punch-ups.

-Issue #2

-After detecting dark dimensional energy from a village in Dorset, Knight and Squire go in civilian guise to root out its cause.
-They quickly discover a cabal of racist Morris dancers hoping to bring about a "yesteryear" Britain free of bloody foreigners and homosexuals.

-Issue #3

-C.O.R.
-Labs (Council for Organised Research) not only perfects the art of human cloning but decides to try and resurrect ancient English king Richard the Third, complete with memories.
-Knight and Squire have a bad feeling about the project and resolve to keep an eye on it.
-Meanwhile, it is clear Richard is still the power-hungry mad man depicted by Shakespeare, as he quickly kills Professor Meriweather, the head of the project, and proceeds to clone yet more despotic monarchs.
-Each are determined to carve up Britain into their own feudal territories.